 Cool Maui Gift – Better than the average tourist junk shop I love the lava plants they sell at Living Memories of Maui They can ship all over too.
 Makes a great thoughtful gift that people will remember for sure!

 There you have it!
 There is the list of my favoite things to do while staying in Kehei Maui.
 Have you been to Hawaii?
 Leave me a comment and let me know you favorite place or adventure and I’ll check it out next time for sure!

 Staying in Kihei 10 Favorite Maui Vacation Adventures

-Jason Wheeler got started with a lending business in business in 2003 Jason has become a top producer for one of the largest most well respected brokers still in the lending business and producing quality loans in California today.
+Jason Wheeler got started with in the Mortgage & Lending business in 2003.
+Jason has become a top producer for one of the largest most well respected Real Estate and Mortgage brokers in the industry, producing quality loans in California.
 For fun...
-Jason loves to write and share on his blog (what you are reading now) hangs with his wife daughter and dog and love to eat burritos and pizza.
+Jason loves to write and share on his blog (what you are reading now) hangs with his wife daughter and dog.
 IF YOU LIKE WHAT YOU'RE SEEING GO VIP HERE